Autocompare/sklearn_tweets/README.md

 analysis scores in real time.

 # Purpose
-Often times when experimenting with machine learning on text data in Scikit-Learn you practice by using static datasets like 20News.
-This can create a misinformed view on the model fitting and f1 score reports of real world, changing data.
+Often times when experimenting with machine learning on text data in Scikit-Learn you practice by using static datasets like 20Newsgroup.
+This can create a misinformed view on model fitting and f1 score reports of real world, constantly changing data.
 This demo is designed to capture tweets in real-time, analyze their sentiment in real-time and create a dataset of filtered tweets as the training data (X) with ranked sentiment scores as the target data (y).
+The demo also makes and measures predictions on the fit model of X,y.

 **Results**